xpportal/SXP_personality-gltf-transform/README.md

 - `agent` (string) - The name of the agent assigned to the node.
 - `spellName` (string) - The name of the spell assigned to the node.
 - `host` (string) - The host URL for the node.
+- `personality` (string) - Typically a long prompt describing the character and their backstory.
 - `defaultMessage` (string) - The default message for the node.

 # JSON Schema